dialogtekgeek/AVSD-DSTC10_Official/mock_evaluation/README.md

    For the evaluation using mock test set where the "__UNDISCLOSED__" needs to be replaced by your system answers
    - the evaluation tool from DSTC7 and DSTC8 is provided here
    ```

+   ### DSTC7 and DSTC8 used multiple ground truth but DSTC10 will use single ground truth and human judgement

    The baseline system for DSTC7 and DSTC8 is available from the following link:
    https://github.com/dialogtekgeek/AudioVisualSceneAwareDialog